 3. Use a breast feeding pillow Of course, you want to position your baby for a nice long feeding session, and one of the best ways to ensure your, her or even Dad’s comfort is with strategically placed pillows.
 A good nursing pillow adjusts to fit anyone, and will support your arms for good bottle feeding and bonding.
 Be sure to change sides halfway through.

 4. Find a bottle you love Most moms find that their baby’s first bottle doesn’t need to be humungous.
-The NUK® Advanced Orthodontic Bottle comes in two sizes – 5 ounces and 10 ounces – and the small size is perfect for infants.
+The NUK® Bottle with Perfect Fit™ Nipple comes in two sizes – 5 ounces and 10 ounces – and the small size is perfect for infants.
 And the patterns are so much fun!
-The space-age patterns are adorable for little boys or girls.,.
+The space-age patterns are adorable for little boys or girls.
 The fact that they’re made in a glass-like, shatterproof, non-BPA material and feature the NUK® Anti-Colic Air System orthodontic nipple gives you even more to feel great about.